mernesto/gemini-file-search/README.md

 - Examples of handling citations and source references
 - A user-friendly web interface for managing document collections

-Perfect for developers who want to explore this new capability and understand how to integrate it into their own applications!
+Geared for developers who want to explore this new capability and understand how to integrate it into their own applications:

 ## Features